Wildfires have been raging in Los Angeles for days. When will they end?

 LIVE UPDATES: At least 24 killed as returning winds threaten to undo progress

-When these fires might end is only part of the equation — the longer-term question of how to come back from the fiery devastation in a world of increasing extreme weather disasters has no satisfying solution.
+When these fires might end is only part of the uncertainty ahead.
+The longer-term question of how to recover from fiery devastation in a world of increasingly extreme weather disasters has no satisfying solution.
 Exhausted, emotionally tapped and expecting additional red flag warnings to start the week, the city is steeling itself for the unfathomable.

 In the immediate future, trying to estimate when the wildfires will be contained is largely guesswork, and it depends on fluid factors such as the terrain and firefighter effectiveness.
 Yet the foremost factors are clear: wind and rain, or the lack thereof.